 git commit --amend -m "This is the correct message"

 If there is anything else to add to that last commit, stage changes as usual and then commit again:

 git add some/changed/file.ext git commit --amend -m "commit message" For changing already pushed commit use the following command: git commit --amend git push origin master --force

 The --force feature forces pushing your commit after making changes to update the remote history.

-How to Undo Commits with Git git checkout Command
+How to Undo Commits with the git checkout command

-Checking out the previous commit withgit checkout command you put the repository in a state before your last commit (the one you want to undo) happened.
-The repo will be set in a "detached HEAD" state, and all your new commits will be orphaned when you change branches back to an established branch.
+Checking out the previous commit with the git checkout command you put the repository in a state before your last commit (the one you want to undo) happened.
+The repository will be set in a "detached HEAD" state, and all your new commits will be orphaned when you change branches back to an established branch.
 Orphaned commits are being deleted automatically by Git garbage collector.
 “Detached HEAD” warns you that your activity is “detached” from the project’s development.
 Developing a feature in a “detached HEAD” state, no branch will allow you to get back to it.

 git checkout -b new_branch_without_my_last_commit

-This will create a new branch named new_branch_without_my_last_commit and switch to that state.
-The repo will be on a new history timeline where your last commit doesn’t exist.
+This will create a new branch named <new_branch_without_my_last_commit> and switch to that state.
+The repository will be on a new history timeline where your last commit doesn’t exist.